 The arrival of FEAM – 5e Advanced Materials – on Nasdaq today is potentially a game-changer for Boron and strategic mineral supplies not only in the USA but also globally.
-Boron is needed for green energy and strategic applications in aerospace and defense as well as in large markets for (borosiliate) glass, ceramics, enamels, steel in automobile.
+Boron is needed for green energy and strategic applications in aerospace and defense as well as in large markets for (borosilicate) glass, ceramics, enamels, and steel in automobiles.
 How will FEAM build out its business and facility?

 5e is building out a vertical integrated speciality materials business with its own resource – the largest new resource of Boron in the world in 2022.

 Boron is an everyday applications in glass, steel, in phones but what is critical is that it is needed for energy transition such as EVs, solar panels, and windmills.

 According to Henri Tausch, CEO of 5e Advanced Materials, he describes the challenge as managing Boron as a critical element for energy transition similar to Lithium a decade ago but Boron has many more applications.

 “If you have a permanent magnet, needed for EVs, there are two atoms of rare earths and one atom of Boron and without Boron, the magnet does not work.
 Our aim is to build out a downstream application with own resource to extract Boron for use in high value applications such as semiconductors.

 “Customers and revenue will be down the line but the small sale site will come online later in 2022.
 Longer term Boron will be for OEMs and Green Energy companies.
 LOIs are in place and being built out right now.

 “Boron is scarcer than is thought.
 It is only available in a few places.
 85% comes from Turkey and some in the US.
 Its scarcity makes the demand high”.

 As far as the roadmap is concerned, at the end of 2024, there will be a larger plant.
 In the meantime, studies are being done to show the numbers behind the company that make this an exciting new supplier of Boron.